Chow-Witt rings of classifying spaces for symplectic and special linear groups

 The above fiber product description of Milnor--Witt K-theory leads to various exact sequences which fit together in a large commutative diagram.
 Its key part which we now display will be crucial for various parts of the article:

-The lower exact sequence is the B\"ar sequence discussed above, and the triangle is Totaro's identification of $\op{Sq}^2$.
+The lower exact sequence is the B\"ar sequence of (\ref{eq:baer}) discussed above, and the commutativity of the lower-right triangle is Totaro's identification of $\op{Sq}^2$.
 The key square in the middle expresses Chow--Witt groups in terms of ordinary Chow-theory and the $\mathbf{I}^j$-cohomology.
-All maps in the square are change-of-coefficient maps and commute with flat pullbacks, proper push-forwards and the various (oriented) intersection products.
+All maps in the square are change-of-coefficient maps and commute with flat pullbacks and proper push-forwards.